Orkogithub/nutanix-cluster-info/readme.md

 ## Author

-Chris Rasmussen, Systems Engineer, Nutanix (Melbourne, AU)
+Chris Rasmussen, Solutions Architect, Nutanix (Melbourne, AU)

 ## Details

 Connect to a Nutanix cluster, grab some high-level details then generate a PDF from it.

-The intention is to use this script to generate very high-level and *informal* as-built documentation.
+The intention is to use this script to generate very high-level and *unofficial* as-built documentation.

 ## Requirements

--   Python  :)
+-   Python 2.7
 -   Python 'pip' to install "requests" library
 -   Python "requests" library (see below)
 -   Python "xhtml2pdf" library (see below)
--   A Nutanix cluster (script has been tested on Nutanix OS >=4.1.4)
+-   A Nutanix cluster (script has been tested on Nutanix OS >=4.1.4 and will also function quite happily on Nutanix Community Edition)
 -   Credentials for that cluster (read-only is fine)

 ### Python "requests" library